Advising & supervision

 Librarianship & MLIS equivalencies

-The MISt program will not differ significantly from the School's former Master of Library and Information Studies (MLIS) program in terms of depth and range of available library studies-related courses.
+A: The general MISt program does not differ significantly from the School's former Master of Library and Information Studies (MLIS) program in terms of depth and range of available library studies-related courses.
 Students interested in librarianships will design their program with their advisor to reflect career and/or research goals, with a focus on courses in the library studies interest area.
 Like the MLIS, the MISt is also designed to give all students a fundamental base of knowledge which may be applied across information professions.

-Q. Will the MISt program offer a practicum program?
+Q: Does the MISt program offer a practicum program or internship?

 Program & course options

-No. The MISt degrees are campus-based programs with face-to-face teaching and learning at McGill University in Montreal.
+A: No. The MISt degrees are campus-based programs with face-to-face teaching and learning at McGill University in downtown Montreal.

-In special cases, credit for appropriate courses previously taken outside the School at another ALA-accredited Masters program in the area of library and information studies may be transferred to the MISt program, but only with the approval of the Program Director, and only if negotiated at the time of admission to the program.
+A: In special cases, credit for appropriate courses previously taken outside the School at another ALA-accredited masters program in the area of library and information studies may be transferred to the MISt programs, but only with the approval of the MISt Program Director, and only if negotiated at the time of admission to the program.
 As a rule, no more than one-third of the McGill program course work (not thesis or project) can be credited with courses from another university.

-Prior to admission to the program, transfer credits must be approved by Dr. Jamshid Beheshti, MISt Program Director (gpdm.sis [at] mcgill.ca).
+Prior to admission to the program, transfer credits must be approved by the MISt Program Director (gpdm.sis [at] mcgill.ca).
 Requests for transfer credits will only be considered at the time of admission to the MISt program.

-Graduate and post-graduate students from other programs or institutions may be eligible to take MISt courses at the School of Information Studies.
+A: Graduate and post-graduate students from other programs or institutions may be eligible to take MISt courses at the School of Information Studies.
 It is the responsibility of students to ensure that credits are transferable to their home program.
 Please note that courses are delivered on campus at McGill University in Montreal, Quebec.
 For more information, contact Kathryn Hubbard, Administrative & Student Affairs Coordinator: admissions.sis [at] mcgill.ca

 Research & research funding

-No. Like the MLIS, the MISt program is a non-thesis program.
-However, it provides additional opportunities for students with strong research interests.
-The MISt program has been expanded to include a Research Project stream allowing students to conduct in-depth individual research projects on topics of interest.
-Note: students in the Course Based stream also have the opportunity to take a number of research project courses.
+A: No. Like the MLIS, the MISt program is a non-thesis program.
+However, the MISt program has been expanded to include a MISt - Project degree allowing students to conduct in-depth individual research projects on topics of interest.
+Note: students in the general MISt degree also have the opportunity to take a number of research project courses.

-Q. What is the Research Project stream, and who might be interested in taking this stream?
+Q: What is the MISt Project degree, and who might be interested in taking this degree?

-The Research Project stream is similar to the Course Based stream but includes a greater number of course credits for supervised individual research project courses.
+A: The MISt Project degree is similar to the general MISt degree but includes a greater number of course credits for supervised individual research project courses.
 While both degrees prepare students for careers in the information professions, this degree is ideal for students with strong research interests and/or who are interested in pursuing further degree work after the Masters level and wish to have a strong research portfolio.

-Q. I want to undertake the Research Project stream.
+Q: I want to undertake the Project degree.
 Will I be eligible to apply for research funding?

 Yes.
-Full-time students opting for the Research Project stream will be eligible to apply for internal and external fellowships.
-Prospective students and students planning to apply for external research funding: please contact Dr. Jamshid Beheshti, MISt Program Director for more information.
+Full-time students opting for the MISt - Project degree will be eligible to apply for research-related internal and external fellowships.
+Prospective students and students planning to apply for external research funding: please contact the kathryn.hubbard [at] mcgill.ca (Graduate Program Coordinator )for more information.